h1ddenpr0cess20/tyumi/README.md

 ## 🏗️ Architecture

-Nonagon follows a modular architecture with clear separation of concerns:
+Tyumi follows a modular architecture with clear separation of concerns:

 ```
 src/